What is Apache Spark?

 Apache Spark is an open-source framework that simplifies the development and efficiency of data analytics jobs.
 It supports a wide range of API and language choices with over 80 data transformation and action operators that hide the complexity of cluster computing.

 A crowd of developers from more than 300 companies built Spark, and a vast community of users contribute to its continuing refinement.
 It is used by organisations across a wide range of industries and its community of developers is the largest in Big Data.

 Why is Spark popular?

-With reported speeds 100 times faster than similar analytics engines, Spark can access variable data sources and run on several platforms, including Hadoop, Apache Mesos, Kubernetes, standalone, or in the cloud.
-Whether you’re processing batched or streaming data, you’ll see top-level performance due to the state-of-the-art Spark DAG scheduler, a query optimizer, and a physical execution engine.
+With reported speeds 100 times faster than similar analytics engines, Spark can access variable data sources and run on several platforms, including Hadoop, Apache Mesos, Kubernetes, standalone or in the cloud.
+Whether you’re processing batched or streaming data, you’ll see top-level performance due to the state-of-the-art Spark DAG scheduler, a query optimiser and a physical execution engine.

 Why is Spark powerful?

 Spark’s distinctive power comes from its in-memory processing.
-It uses a distributed pool of memory-heavy nodes and compact data encoding along with an optimizing query planner to minimize execution time and memory demand.
+It uses a distributed pool of memory-heavy nodes and compact data encoding along with an optimising query planner to minimise execution time and memory demand.

 Because Spark performs calculations in memory, it can process data as much as 100 times faster than frameworks that process on disk.
 It is the preferred tool for processing the large volumes of data required for analytics and training models for machine learning and AI.

 In addition, it runs a stack of native libraries that provide both expert machine learning and SQL-like data structures, allowing you to gain exceptional performance with large data sets.
 And with more than 80 high-level operators, Spark makes creating parallel apps easy.